isabiramontes/fabricademy-folio20/README.md

 # Information

-This project was buit as a portfolio update for my course at Fabricademy 2020.
+This project is an updated version of my portfolio.
+Featuring more despcritions on specfic content and a sortable bootstrap gallery.
 Built in VSCode with React and Bootstrap.